Every SABBS breeder member is bound to this Code of Conduct relating to responsible breeding as detailed below. Therefore, they must:

 Inclusive of Section 1 above (Members and owners) accept, agree and understand that the Boerboel is still a developing breed, and that in order to breed:

-unappraised dogs must not be used for breeding;
+unappraised dogs should not be used for breeding;

-the dog must not be younger than 12 (twelve) months of age;
+the dog must not be younger than 12 (twelve) months of age before mating takes place;

-a dog must not be bred with an unregistered Boerboel, or a dog of another breed;
+a dog should not be bred with an unregistered Boerboel, or a dog of another breed;

 SABBS must have appraised the dog at a minimum of 75%;